akka/akka/akka-docs/src/main/paradox/extending-akka.md

 ---
-project.description: how to extend Akka with Akka Extensions.
+project.description: How to extend Akka with Akka Extensions.
 ---
 # Classic Akka Extensions